This article gives a comprehensive summary of the steps that are required to start the medical physicist training programme.

 2. FINDING A POSITION FOR THE TRAINING PROGRAMME

-Every year (around July), the ministry of Health, Welfare and Sport (Volksgezondheid, Welzijn en Sport, abbreviated VWS) decides which institutes can recruit for trainees in the following year.
+Every year (around September), the ministry of Health, Welfare and Sport (Volksgezondheid, Welzijn en Sport, abbreviated VWS) decides which institutes can recruit for trainees in the following year.
+For 2018, this is the list of institutes.
 These institutes will usually start recruiting near the beginning of that year.
 In general, most vacancies can be found at the website of the Dutch Society for Medical Physics (Nederlandse Vereniging voor Klinische Fysica, NVKF), but it can be useful to keep an eye on websites of individual hospitals.